When are the natural embeddings of classical invariant rings pure?: Introduction

-Let $Y$ be a $d\times n$ matrix of indeterminates over~$K$, and set~$S\colonequals K[Y]$.
-Let $R$ be the $K$-algebra generated by the size $d$ minors of~$Y$.
+where $\{\Delta\}$ is the set of size $d$ minors of $Y$.
 Then~$R$ is the Pl\"ucker coordinate ring of the Grassmannian of~$d$-dimensional subspaces of an~$n$-dimensional vector space.
 The special linear group~$\SL_d(K)$ acts $K$-linearly on $S$ where